bradfitz/exp-httpclient/README.md

 it.
 I welcome all input.
 If we're going to finally change it, we should get it right, so there's no need to rush this process.

+## Contributing

+This repo is temporary and doesn't accept PRs and issues are disabled.
+It will move at some point to Go's repos with Go's bots and policies.

+For now, discuss at https://github.com/golang/go/issues/23707

 ## What's the plan?

 Roughly: